perrin-ay/trafficGen/README.md

 - full tls support
 - easily integrates scapy layers
 - optimized send() and recv() functions for flexibility and control.
+- logging and results of test
-- **Extensively used in radware RnD labs to emulate complex traffic scenarios to POC and testing and recreate field OS panics**
+- **Extensively used in Radware RnD labs to emulate complex traffic scenarios**